 Apple sauce is probably the most common way to preserve apples.
 It is easy to do and yummy in so many ways.
 We cover how we make apple sauce in this post.

-Apple Butter was originated in Europe in the Middle Ages.
+Apple Butter originated in Europe in the Middle Ages.
 It still is a favorite in so many families.
 Creamy, fruity and yummy!
 See how we make it here.

 Apple Jam is not so known in North America, if you haven’t heard of it, let me just say you have to try it.
-I personally prefer it to apple butter, but both have its place.
+I personally prefer it to apple butter, but both have their place.
 Here is how to make it in two different varieties.